shbv/azure_ml/optimize_using_automl_deploy_consume/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

-The following shows sequence of key steps:
+The following are the screenshots after key steps in the flow of operations:

 - Registered Dataset in ML studio (Bank-marketing-dataset):
 ![alt text](https://github.com/shbv/azure_ml/blob/main/optimize_using_automl_deploy_consume/images/dataset.png)

-- Compute Cluster used for training:
+- Compute Cluster created for training:
 ![alt text](https://github.com/shbv/azure_ml/blob/main/optimize_using_automl_deploy_consume/images/compute.png)